K1rsN7/Escape_from_the_desert/README.md

 # Escape_from_the_desert
-Final work for the 2nd course in the professional module "Development of software modules"
+The final work for the 2nd year of the professional module "Development of software modules" was closed for a grade of 5!

 ### A story about the idea of creating a game
 At the end of the 2nd course, it is not necessary to present a console application in the Java programming language.